Chickaboo/Web-Bible/README.md

 This is a Pure HTML, CSS, and JS Bible app on the web.
 # Notice
 You can use the app here: https://www.irongripministries.org/Bible/.
 I have had issues running the HTML file.
 If the HTML file alone is not working you can deploy it on localhost or a web-server if you have one.
+# Any sugesttions and contribtions are much aprecated.
+Please share this and help spread the good news of The Lord.
+God bless you.